devqurious/qblog/content/posts/pi/9_pihome_hello_world.md

 ![](/images/pi/hello-world-3.png)

-The entire process is explained beautifully [here](https://www.youtube.com/watch?v=QcC-5fRhsM8).
+The entire process is explained beautifully [here](https://www.youtube.com/watch?v=QcC-5fRhsM8) and [written here](https://carpie.net/articles/ingressing-with-k3s).
 But newer versions of K3s have rendered some parts of the yml inaccurate.

 The updated one can be found [here](https://github.com/devqurious/homecloud/blob/main/yml/mysite-nginx.yml) but alas, one day it is sure to be outdated and inaccurate itself.